SNOMED-Documents/snomed-editorial-guide/fully-specified-name.md

 The inactive concept, 156232008 |Inversion of uterus|, should be checked to ensure its inactivation reason is ‘Duplicate’ and the Association type ‘SAME_AS’ to the active concept 27215002 with the same FSN.

+For circumstances where a new concept duplicates an inactive concept with the same FSN, the inactive concept should be reactivated rather than adding a new concept.

 Some FSN changes are necessary for style consistency; again, changes are only acceptable if the meaning does not change.

 They may include changing: